Tristan Dekker: VVV-Venlo

 Two years later, on 29 June 2016, Dekker joined VVV-Venlo on a two-year contract with an option for an additional season, reuniting him with former ADO manager Maurice Steijn.
 On 12 August 2016, aged 18, Dekker made his professional debut in a 2–1 away win over MVV Maastricht in the Eerste Divisie, replacing Torino Hunte in the 89th minute.

 In September 2017, Dekker was sidelined for several months with appendicitis that kept him sidelined for months.
 At the end of March 2018, the club opted to extend his contract to 2019.

 In May 2019, the two parties agreed on a new two-year contract, and at the end of March 2021, VVV terminated his expiring contract, but after suffering relegation from the Eredivisie in May 2021, the club reopened negotiations.
 With an offer from fellow relegation candidate Emmen, Dekker signed a new two-year deal with VVV on 5 July 2021.

 In the 2021–22 season, his sixth season for VVV, Dekker scored his first goal in professional football.
 During a 2–1 away loss to Volendam on 17 September 2021, he completed a solo-run with a strike from distance which found the back of the net.
 On 13 February 2022, Dekker broke his fibula in a home derby against Roda JC Kerkrade after a collision with Davy van den Berg, leaving him sidelined for months.

 On 11 November 2022, Dekker made his 100th league appearance for VVV in the 0–0 home draw against Willem II.
 He left VVV at the end of the season, as his contract was not extended.

 VPS

 On 7 January 2025, Finnish Veikkausliiga club Vaasan Palloseura (VPS) announced the signing of Dekker for the 2025 season.

+TOP Oss

+On 3 February 2026, Dekker returned to the Netherlands and signed with TOP Oss.